martin25tung/andfun-kotlin-guess-it-starter-code/README.md

 3. Remove the score and word observers
 4. Use the LiveData from ScoreViewModel to set the score_text text attribute
 5. Call binding.setLifecycleOwner and remove the score observer.

+## LiveData Map Transformation
+1. In GameViewModel create a new LiveData called currentTimeString
+2. Use Transformation.map to take currentTime to a String output from currentTimeString
+3. Set timer_text to the value of currentTimeString
+4. Delete the observer for currentTime from GameFragment